 Youth Services Agency, (YSA) a non-profit corporation, provides

-a range of services for at-risk and high risk youth in the Juvenile Justice
+a range of services for at-risk youth in the Juvenile Justice

 Systems within PA and the surrounding Mid-Atlantic region.
 Our Mission is

-to maintain at-risk and high risk youth in their families and communities, where
+to maintain at-risk youth in their families and communities, where

 possible, and to help these youth become responsible and functional members of their communities.